quantumclub/3-5inch_ili9481_tft_atmega328/README.md

 # 3-5inch_ili9481_tft_atmega328
 A bare-bones implementation to get going quickly.
-Very specifically only for driving a 3.5" ILI9481-based TFT display with an ATMega328 (no Arduino or bootloader required), but should work for others with some modifications.
+Very specifically only for driving a 3.5" ILI9481-based TFT display with an ATMega328 (no Arduino/AdaFruit/other libs or bootloader required), but should work for others with some modifications.

 **This is NOT an Arduino project!** It is written in C to be compiled directly into a `.hex` file by gcc-avr.